MicrosoftDocs/win32/desktop-src/VSS/working-with-reparse-and-mount-points.md

 ---
-Description: 'Processing one of a component''s file sets may require a requester to traverse a directory tree recursively, which can require the requester to handle mounted folders and reparse points (such as links) that point to data that is not on the current volume.' ms.assetid: 'd0e08598-a8a2-489b-9cb2-e989bed1ce53'
+Description: Processing one of a components file sets may require a requester to traverse a directory tree recursively, which can require the requester to handle mounted folders and reparse points (such as links) that point to data that is not on the current volume. ms.assetid: d0e08598-a8a2-489b-9cb2-e989bed1ce53
-title: Working with Mounted Folders and Reparse Points
+title: Working with Mounted Folders and Reparse Points ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows
+ms.technology: desktop
 ---

 # Working with Mounted Folders and Reparse Points